brentp/vcfanno/docs/examples/clinvar_exac.md

 ```
 ac_exac_all=10114;an_exac_all=121354;ac_exac_afr=3093;an_exac_afr=10402;ac_exac_amr=449;an_exac_amr=11572;ac_exac_eas=867;an_exac_eas=8638;ac_exac_fin=210;an_exac_fin=6612;ac_exac_nfe=2836;an_exac_nfe=66712;ac_exac_oth=62;an_exac_oth=906;ac_exac_sas=2597;an_exac_sas=16512;af_exac_all=0.0833;af_exac_afr=0.2973;af_exac_amr=0.0388;af_exac_eas=0.1004;af_exac_nfe=0.0425;af_exac_oth=0.0684;af_exac_sas=0.1573;max_aaf_all=0.2973;clinvar_sig=pathogenic;common_pathogenic
 ```
-So this variant was classified as pathogenic, but has a `max_aaf_all` of 0.2973.
+So this variant was classified as pathogenic, but has a `max_aaf_all` of 0.2973 and so it received the 'common_pathogenic' flag as did 566 other clinvar variants.

 While the config file used to generate this final dataset was fairly involved, each step is very simple and it shows the power in vcfanno.
-However, note that for most analyses, it will be sufficient to specify a config file that pulls the
+However, note that for most analyses, it will be sufficient to specify a config file that pulls the fields of interest.

 Supporting Files
 ----------------
-The full config and javascript files used to run this analysis are available [here](https://github.com/brentp/vcfanno/tree/master/docs/examples/).
+The full config and lua files used to run this analysis are available [here](https://github.com/brentp/vcfanno/tree/master/docs/examples/).